j-perry/Visus/README.md

 Visus
 =====

-A simple healthcare/productivity app coming to Android designed to ensure computer users take regular breaks from their PC whilst at work!
+A simple healthcare and productivity app coming to Android.
+Visus is designed to ensure mobile and PC users take regular breaks from their PC whilst at work!